JefferyHus/graphql-pagination/README.md

 - The client can’t jump to a specific page.

-P.S.:

-This image shows the differences between both approaches.
+P.S.: This image shows the differences between both approaches.

 ![cursor vs offset](https://image.slidesharecdn.com/overviewofgraphqlclients-171129103338/95/overview-of-graphql-clients-73-638.jpg?cb=1511951684)

 # Dictionnary

-(1): OFFSET says to skip that many rows before beginning to return rows.
+- <font size="2">(1): OFFSET says to skip that many rows before beginning to return rows.</font>
-(2): LIMIT is an optional clause of the SELECT statement that returns a subset of rows returned by the query.
+- <font size="2">(2): LIMIT is an optional clause of the SELECT statement that returns a subset of rows returned by the query.</font>

 With that said, I hope you enjoyed reading the article and understood the differences between both approches :smile: